vazaha-nl/invoice-generator/README.md

 ## Invoice generator

+### Introduction

-For my business I need to send out invoices and those are mostly based on my time registration data.
-That turned out to be quite time intensive.
-The first few times I did it by hand using a spreadsheet, but that got old real fast so I took some time to automate it.
+For my business I need to send out invoices that are mostly based on my time registration data.
+The first few times I did it by hand using an xls export, but that got old real fast, so, being a developer, I took some time to automate it.
 After a while I thought it might be fun to open source this.
+Because why not?

+### What it does

 This Laravel based app retrieves all data from my time tracking app [Toggl Track](https://toggl.com/track/) using their [REST api](https://developers.track.toggl.com/) and compiles it into the correct form to create an invoice for [e-boekhouden](https://www.e-boekhouden.nl/) using their [SOAP webservice](https://www.e-boekhouden.nl/koppelingen/api).

-It creates invoice lines based on time entries grouped by project name, will round the time to quarters and create descriptions including a list of dates.
+It creates invoice lines based on time entries grouped by project name.
+The time will be rounded to nearest quarters.
+The line description will include the project name and a list of dates, intelligently generated.

+### Audience

+This app is of very limited use to others.
+It works for me but it is by no means finished nor stable.
+The implementation is very specific.
+And there is only a very crude CLI interface.
+And no documentation except this readme.

-**Warning**: This is not even alpha software.
-The core is functional for me (it already saves me a lot of work each month) but it's not ready in any sense.
-If you're using Toggl Track for time tracking and e-boekhouden for book keeping, and you have a similar work flow as I have, and you feel brave, this software might be useful to you.
-But some assembly is required.
-Many features and even basic glue between components are missing.
-There's no stable API, no documentation, not even a proper frontend yet.
-Use at your own risk.
+But if you're using Toggl Track for time tracking and e-boekhouden for book keeping, and you have a very similar work flow and invoices as I have, and you're feeling brave, this just might be useful to you.

+### Requirements

+- PHP8.1+
+- a relational database like mysql
+- a "Toggl Track" account
+- an "e-boekhouden" account

+### Installation

+- Clone the repo
+- `composer install`
+- Copy  `.env.example` to `.env`
+- `php artisan key:generate`
+- Adjust `.env` settings, in particular the `DB_*`, `TOGGL_TRACK_*` and `E_BOEKHOUDEN_*` keys

+### Usage

+Run `php artisan invoice:generate` and follow the prompts.